Sell Like Crazy Book: An Honest Review

 Should you buy the Sell Like Crazy book?

 If you’re a coach or consultant, this book may be worth a read for you.
 Some of these strategies can work well in your industry if done well.
-Although, most of the same information is freely available on digital marketing websites and YouTube channels.
+Although, most of the same information is freely available on marketing blogs and YouTube channels.

 For others, I don’t recommend Sell Like Crazy.
 The strategies will lead you down the wrong path and could potentially cost your business thousands of dollars.